opnfv/kvmfornfv/docs/installationprocedure/kvm4nfv-cicd.installation.instruction.rst

 ---------------

 These build scripts are triggered on the Jenkins-Slave build server.
-Currently Intel POD10 is used as test environment for kvmfornfv to execute cyclictest.
+Currently Intel POD10 is used as test environment for kvm4nfv to execute cyclictest.
 As part of this test environment Intel pod10-jump is configured as jenkins slave and all the latest build artifacts are downloaded on to it.
 Intel pod10-node1 is the host on which a guest vm will be launched as a part of running cylictest